8th Lancet Alliance Conference suggests enhanced health policies

 The two-day conference featured Palestinian and international speakers and panelists on issues including health system research, non-communicable diseases, women’s and child health, mental health, and mental health and political violence.

-The conference’s opening session included welcoming remarks from Birzeit University President Abdellatif Abuhijleh and Minister of Health Jawad Awad.
+The conference’s opening session included welcoming remarks from Birzeit University President Abdullatif Abuhijleh and Minister of Health Jawad Awad.

 Abuhijleh said that the institute has been established in response to Palestinians’ needs for research forming the basis for independent and informed health policies, plans and program.
 “The Institute of Community and Public Health serves as a diverse and inclusive crossroads of knowledge and practice, with a goal of contributing to the protection and improvement of the health of Palestinians through academia and research,” he said.